 The difficulty here is that you don’t know how long you will live for.
 You also don’t know how well your investments will perform.
 You also don’t know how high inflation will be and how much it will eat away at your money.

-These uncertainties make the question very difficult to answer with any certainty.
-That is why cash flow forecasting is helpful to give you many different figures that can provide an average.
 As long as your financial plan and cash flow forecast are revisited each year to account for changes, you can keep on top of your money and make sure you do not run out.

 What if I buy an annuity with a £1million pension?